Profetens Ummah: Internal strife

 Subsequent to the press conference, the group saw a decline in activity.
 According to the news channel TV 2, this was due to extensive internal strife in the central leadership.
 One of the reasons was that some of the members, including leader Ubaydullah Hussain received public welfare while being unemployed, after the group publicly had claimed that public funds financed warfare against Islam.
 Other members, such as Arfan Bhatti believed that receiving any assistance from the Kuffar (non-believers), including welfare, is specifically forbidden according to the Shari'ah law.

 Another source of the strife was that several members had secretly married women after meeting them on Facebook, only to initiate a Talaq (Islamic divorce) after a few weeks, to then marry another.
 Several women who had since left the group subsequently denounced the organization.
 Furthermore, the group's leader (or Amiir) Hussain had reportedly married a Kurdish woman in secret, against her family's wishes and without prior consultation, which was in direct violation of the Islamic marital practices.
 This particular incident led to fury within the group.
 As female members withdrew, prominent member Egzon Avdyli publicly warned members against engaging in "Shia marriages".
-Mounting discontent with Hussains private life led to his resignation as a leader in March 2013.
+Mounting discontent with Hussain's private life led to his resignation as a leader in March 2013.
 Further weakening of the group followed.
 By late 2015, most of the group's leadership was either imprisoned or killed in Syria.
 The group itself reported that it still has an "active core" of between 15 and 20 individuals in addition to an unknown number of sympathizers.

 Views and ideology

 The organization itself claims to be Salafist.
 On its website, it states that it rejects everything except the "pure salafist Islamic faith and teachings".
 The largest Salafist organization in Norway, Islam Net, has rejected the group as Salafist and denounced it as a Khariji sect.
 This was echoed by columnist and commentator Mohammad Usman Rana.
 The Store norske leksikon encyclopedia describes the group as Salafi-jihadist.
 It has also been described as Wahhabi-inspired.
-According to the Norwegian Police Security Service, then-leader Ubaydullah Hussain was a de facto member of ISIS in the period between August 2013 to December 2015.
-In several media interviews, he publicly acknowledged to ISIS leader Abu Bakr al-Baghdadi as "our leader".
+According to the Norwegian Police Security Service, then-leader Ubaydullah Hussain was a de facto member of ISIL in the period between August 2013 to December 2015.
+In several media interviews, he publicly acknowledged to ISIL leader Abu Bakr al-Baghdadi as "our leader".